 Copy: it copies the settings of the selected variables (the current variable, if there are no selected rows) into the local Clipboard.
-The copied variables are available to later Paste into the same program
+The copied variables are available to later Paste into the same program or in another one.

 To commute the selection of a variable, click the header cell of the corresponding row holding down the key [Ctrl].
 To remove the selection of the whole list, click on any position of the table.